 another state can register to do business in Idaho by completing "Application

 for Certificate of Authority for Foreign Limited Liability Company" found at http://www.sos.idaho.gov/corp/llcform.htm.

 Changing the Registered Address or Agent,

 Dissolving an LLC -

-the business, use the forms
+use the forms

 found at http://www.sos.idaho.gov/corp/llcform.htm.

 An LLC must have a current address on file with the Secretary of State's